ylecuyer/puma-helper/README.md

 ## Configuration

-You can find a `.puma-helper.yaml` example in this repository.
+You can find a `.puma-helper.yaml` example in this repository or use `init` command directly.

 The configuration file can be read by the binary from the install directory or `$HOME` path, if defined.